-This hack from Remodelaholic would also look great as a hallway dresser if you have the room for it.
-It is a very simple Kallax hack, just adding a frame for the unit to be raised up slightly on and them a baseboard all the way around.
-That may be simple, but it completely trransforms the Kallax into something much more sophisticated.
+This hack from Remodelaholic would also look great as a hallway dresser if you have room for it.
+It is a very simple Kallax hack, just adding a frame for the unit to be raised up slightly on and then a baseboard all the way around.
+That may be simple, but it completely transforms the Kallax into something much more sophisticated.

-The addition of both drawer inserts and basket inserts give the dresser and chic farmhouse style.
-The added bonus of carefully selected accessories on top as well as a stunning large round mirror add to the stylish look.
+The addition of both drawer inserts and basket inserts gives the dresser and chic farmhouse style.
+The added bonus of carefully selected accessories on top as well as a stunning large round mirror adds to the stylish look.
 You can even get the Stockholm round mirror from Ikea, which is what we have in our hallway!

 Mid Century Drinks Cabinet